Hope-Liang/ID2223Lab2/README.md

 ## Interactive UI

-With the trained model, we uploaded it to [Hugging face Model](https://huggingface.co/khalidey/ID2223_Lab2_Whisper_SV/tree/main) and created a [Hugging face interactive UI](https://huggingface.co/spaces/khalidey/ID2223-Lab2-Whisper).
+With the trained model, we uploaded it to [Hugging face Model](https://huggingface.co/khalidey/ID2223_Lab2_Whisper_SV/tree/main) and created a [Hugging face interactive UI](https://huggingface.co/spaces/HopeLiang/ID2223Lab2).
 The application design is available in [huggingface-spaces-whisper/app.py](https://huggingface.co/spaces/khalidey/ID2223-Lab2-Whisper/blob/main/app.py).

-Users can click on the Record from microphone button to start speaking in Swedish, and click on Stop recording when finished speaking.
-After clicking on Submit for around 12 seconds, the spoken words will be shown on the output box to the right.
+Our app supports both uploading from disk and record from microphone.
+Users can choose to upload a wav file from disk, or record from microphone, start speaking in Swedish and click on Stop recording when finished speaking.

 We then added a new function that utilizes [GPT2](https://huggingface.co/tasks/text-generation), which is also a transformer-based model that automatically generates texts in the given context.
 We used a fine-tuned model [Swedish-GPT](https://huggingface.co/birgermoell/swedish-gpt) working with Swedish language and it will keeps generating text after the recognized ones for a maximum length of 50.

+After clicking on Submit for around 25 seconds, the spoken words, together with the generated text, will be shown on the output boxes.

 ## Link to App